Ensuring a perfect night at Scarywood may seem like an impossible task at first glance. Perahps you've read our Scarywood

 got this one out of the way, heed our advice: no more rides!! (well...maybe)

-Zombie and Blood Bayou.
-If you're feeling extra lucky, you could even squeeze in a second round on one, or both.
-But only if there
+attractions.
+If you're feeling extra lucky and the lines stay short, you could even sneak in a second round on one (or both).
+But if there is even so much as a 5-10

 By this point, you should be approaching 8:00pm, and you've already knocked out 3 of the 8 key attractions.
 That's better than some people get